Do-gooder derogation: Research

-Possible reasons for do-gooder derogation
+Possible motivations

 Threatened sense of morality and self-worth

 One possible reason for do-gooder derogation is 'anticipated moral reproach'.
 This describes a threat to one's moral standing and to their sense of self-worth.

 Research suggests that since people are highly sensitive to any criticism or challenge to their morals, they are more likely to put down the source of this 'threat'.

 In research regarding non-vegetarians' attitudes towards vegetarians, non-vegetarians tended to harbor more hostile feelings towards vegetarians when they believed that the vegetarians saw themselves as morally superior.
 However, not all vegetarians choose to be so because of moral reasons.

 Other research looked at morally uncomfortable decision-making scenarios, for example a criminal lineup where the obvious guilty suspect is the only African American suspect and participants were asked to pick out the guilty suspect.
 Most participants followed the instructions, but 'moral do-gooders' refused to, on the basis that the activity was 'offensive'.
 The moral do-gooders were disliked by the rest of the group and rated more negatively in the first experiment.
 However, later in the study, participants were assured of their moral standing and the validity of their own decisions despite that of the moral do-gooder, and they were less sensitive to moral reproach, rating the do-gooders less negatively.